 - The scammers lie about their actual location.

-- An account was created a few days ago and posted multiple photos to look convincing and authentic.
+- An account was created a few days ago, and multiple photos were posted to make it look convincing and authentic.

 If you caught an Instagram scammer doing any of the activities mentioned above, immediately block and report the user before it’s too late.

-Identifying Instagram scams is helpful, but it won’t completely protect you against them.
+Identifying fraudulent Instagram tricks is helpful, but it won’t completely protect you from them.
 There are some best practices you can adopt to prevent Instagram scams:

 Implementing two-factor authentication is another best way to avoid Instagram scams.
 It allows a secondary checkpoint for account logins after entering the passwords.
-When this security feature is enabled and if someone login into your account from an unauthorized device, you’re first notified about this suspicious activity.
+When this security feature is enabled, if someone logs into your account from an unauthorized device, you’re first notified about this suspicious activity.
 You’re asked to verify your identity through an authentication code sent via text message or email.

 To enable Two-factor authentication on Instagram;